 Lethargy (sleepiness), appetite loss, diarrhea, vomiting, coughing COULD occur up to 24 hours following surgery.
-If these symptoms last more than 24 hours after surgery please call our clinic and leave a message on line 1.
+If these symptoms last more than 24 hours after surgery please call our clinic and leave a message.

 Check your cat’s incision every day, 2 times a day, for the next 10 days.
 What it looks like now looks normal.
 There should be no opening, discharge, redness, oozing.
 There are no sutures to remove.
-Please call us if you are concerned about the incision and leave a message on line 1.
+Please call us if you are concerned about the incision and leave a message.

 Don’t put anything on the suture site—no hydrogen peroxide, antibacterial ointment, etc. Never give your cat human medication (Advil, Tylenol, painkillers).
 Over-the-counter medication can kill cats.